 - Attend an info session.
 For a list of info sessions please visit our Events page and filter by "International Scholars Program".

 - Contact Paloma Rodriguez, Associate Director of Undergraduate Academic Programs, to discuss enrollment and program requirements.

 - Contact Breton Homewood, UF Peace Corps Recruiter, to learn more about Peace Corps sectors and potential opportunities to meet 50 hours of required hands-on experience.
-Advising hours: Mondays from 10am to 12pm, Hub room 154.
+Advising hours: Thursday from 1pm to 3pm, Hub room 154.

 Interested in joining Peace Corps after graduation and want more information?